background

 (Crotalus scutulatus)

-This is my favorite capture.
-A Mojave a little over 4 ft. long.
+This is a Mojave Green a little over 4 ft. long.
 In Southern California Mojaves are frequently referred to as Mojave Greens.
-This was a very healthy snake with an attitude.
+This was a very healthy snake.
 He wouldn't back up or try to get away.
-Instead he remained a defensive posture until I made like I was leaving.
-A green colored Mojave is unusual throughout the majority of the range they inhabit as most Mojaves are brown to tan in color.
-Green colored Mojaves tend to be localized to certain geographic regions.
+Instead he retained a defensive posture until I made like I was leaving.
+A green color Mojave is unusual throughout the majority of the range they inhabit, as most Mojaves are brown to tan in color.
+Green colored Mojave tends to be localized to certain geographic regions.

 Length -- 2 to 4 ft. long.